ssfc/Note/EnglishNote/paper_writing.md

 24. tbc

 # Xu's question to pay attention to
 1. L1: How to achieve plainness, precision and objectivity while following the stereotype of writing in English as writers did in preparation for some L2 testing essays?
-NO NEED; (2023年1月19日)
+Pay attention to **plain, precise and objective expression**; (2023年1月19日)
 2. L2: May the writer’s preferences of some single verbs, like “find” or ”look into” instead of “identify” “or investigate”, remind readers of an immature writer?
 Pay attention to **more formal expression**.
 (2023年1月19日)
 3. L3: To what extent should a writer invite “self (say I or we)” into text while constructing a voice of authority in the paper?
 NO NEED;
 4. L4: Could a new writer follow the use of informal expressions as the professional writers and expert writers did in their papers?
 NO NEED;
 5. L5: How to acquire some appropriate words which make more sense in editor or reviewers’ stands, like the use of “questionable” instead of “wrong” when presenting arguments ? **Our presentation**;
-6. L6:
+6. L6: Why are some terminologies preferable in some disciplines, like method Vs methodology, while others are dynamic in different research areas?
+NO NEED, because we only focus on computer science;
 7. L7: